Reynolds American Foundation Guidelines for Giving

 - Sponsorship of most special events; and,

 The Reynolds American Foundation accepts proposals throughout the year but awards grants according to the schedule below.
-No application form is required.
-Proposals should be no more than five pages and should include the following information:

 - A statement of purpose and organizational objectives;